mritunjaysharma394/vowpal-wiki/Input-format.md

 ## Notes
-when using logistic or hinge loss, the labels need to be from the set {+1,-1}  (documented in the V6.1 tutorial slide deck, but not elsewhere)
+When using logistic or hinge loss, the labels need to be from the set {+1,-1}  (documented in the V6.1 tutorial slide deck, but not elsewhere)